rhyolight/numenta-web/packages/numenta.org/pages/licenses/trial.md

 ### You may also download the Numenta Trial License in the following formats:

 The embedded document above requires Flash.
-If the embedded document does not show up below, [here is a direct link to the document page](https://secure.na1.echosign.com/public/esignWidget?wid=CBFCIBAA3AAABLblqZhA1E2nxUTpvO8y8Zm3cR_4xsyDjIHywL_EyF1i1FcezAW7F2ATd7wbxJlBRgwivwsg*).
+If it fails to load, [try this direct link to the document](https://secure.na1.echosign.com/public/esignWidget?wid=CBFCIBAA3AAABLblqZhA1E2nxUTpvO8y8Zm3cR_4xsyDjIHywL_EyF1i1FcezAW7F2ATd7wbxJlBRgwivwsg*).
 Alternatively, you may fill out this form using one of the formats below and email to <help@numenta.org>.

 * [PDF][pdf]
 * [Plain Text][txt]